flybywiresim/docs/docs/fbw-a32nx/support/reported-issues.md

 Information on how to install with the FlyByWire Installer can be found here: [Installation Guide](../installation.md).

+#### Ailerons are not working when using the keyboard

+!!! tip ""
+    *Affected versions: Stable, Development*

+    **Note:** This is reported on our [Autopilot / Fly-By-Wire Page](../feature-guides/autopilot-fbw.md) and duplicated here for visibility.

+There is currently an issue with the associated events and there is **currently no way to solve it**.
+We highly recommend using a controller with an axis assigned to use the plane.

+Workaround:

+- A possible workaround is by using a tool like FSUIPC.
+Assign the correct events to the keys you want to use.
+The events that work are (mind the 's' behind aileron):
+    - AILERONS_LEFT
+    - AILERONS_RIGHT

 #### Fuel Consumption

 !!! tip ""